-There are a lot of bad reasons to become a manager like doing it for the pay, or to call all the shots.
+There are a lot of ways to become a bad manager, like doing it for the pay, or to call all the shots.

 Instead, managers need to embrace the skills required to manage well: leading and motivating others, fixing problems, and developing their people.
 It is these skills that make you a great multiplier.

-Camille Fournier, CTO of Rent the Runway, has a great talk she gave on this idea of how to switch your mindset from being a very productive individual contributor to a multiplying manager:
+Camille Fournier, CTO of Rent the Runway, has a great talk she gave on the idea of how to switch your mindset from being a very productive individual contributor to a multiplying manager:

 If your manager is getting pulled in both directions as an IC and as a manager, it should be no surprise why even if they want to be a good manager, they feel like a bad boss to you.